aspose-cells/Aspose.Cells-Doc-md/pythonjava/getting-started/licensing/_index.md

 ### **Example**

-In this example **Aspose.Cells** will attempt to find the license file in the folder that contain the JARs of your application.
+In this example **Aspose.Cells** will attempt to find the license file in your working folder.

 {{< highlight python >}}

 from asposecells.api import License

 lic = License()
 lic.setLicense("Aspose.Cells.lic")

 {{< /highlight >}}